ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 ### Pipelines

-It is inconvenient to create temporary files for sharing data between programs.
+The redirection operators are useful when you save data for manual analysis or processing.
+When you want to process data with another program, storing them in temporary files is inconvenient.
 Managing these files takes extra effort.
-You should remember their paths and removing them after usage.
+You should keep in mind their paths and remove them after usage.

-Unix environment provides an alternative solution.
+Unix provides an alternative solution for transferring text data.
 It is called [**pipeline**](https://en.wikipedia.org/wiki/Pipeline_(Unix)).
-This mechanism is more convenient than temporary files.
-It shares data between programs by passing messages without using the file system.
+This mechanism shares data between programs by passing messages.
+It does not use the file system.

-Let us consider an example.
-Suppose that you need information about the Bash [license](https://en.wikipedia.org/wiki/Software_license).
-You can find this information in the Bash documentation.
-The following `grep` utility call does it:
+An example will demonstrate how pipelines work.
+Suppose that you are looking for information about the Bash [license](https://en.wikipedia.org/wiki/Software_license).
+Bash documentation has it.
+Therefore, you call the `grep` utility to parse documentation files this way:
 {line-numbers: false, format: Bash}
 ```
 grep -R "GNU" /usr/share/doc/bash
 ```

-Another solution is to search license information on the `info` help page.
-The pipeline allows you to connect the output of one program with the input of another one.
-If we apply the pipeline, we can call the `grep` utility to process the `info` page.
-The following command does it:
+Another source of the Bash license information is the `info` help page.
+You can take this information and transfer it to the `grep` utility.
+The pipeline does this job.
+It takes the output of one program and sends it to the input of another one.
+The following command does it for `info` and `grep` programs:
 {line-numbers: false, format: Bash}
 ```
 info bash | grep -n "GNU"
 ```

 The `info` utility sends its result to the output stream.
-Then there is the vertical bar `|` symbol.
-It means the pipeline.
-The pipeline transfers the command's output on the left side to the command's input on the right side.
-This way, the `grep` utility receives the Bash `info` page.
-The utility searches the lines with the word "GNU" there.
-The nonempty command output means that Bash has the [GNU GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) license.
+This stream is associated with the monitor by default.
+Therefore, you see the information in the terminal window.

+The vertical bar `|` means pipeline.
+When you add it after the `info` call, the utility's output comes to the pipeline.
+You should add another command after the `|` symbol.
+This command receives the data from the pipeline.
+This is the `grep` call in our example.

+The general algorithm of our command looks like this:

+1. Call the `info` program to receive the Bash help.
+2. Send the `info` output to the pipeline.
+3. Call the `grep` utility.
+4. Pass the data from the pipeline to `grep`.

+The `grep` utility searches the "GNU" word in the input data.
+If the utility's output is not empty, the Bash license is [GNU GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License).

-There is the `-n` option in the `grep` call.
-The option adds the line numbers in the `grep` output.
-It helps to find a particular place in the file.
+We use the `-n` option in the `grep` call.
+The option adds the line numbers to the utility's output.
+It helps you to find the exact place of the "GNU" word on the help page.

 #### du